 Sleep Medicine Division

-Dr. Carter and Dr. Ortstadt are staff members at the UT Southwestern Clinical Center for Sleep and Breathing Disorders at St. Paul University Hospital, which is a hospital-based facility directed by Dr. Won Lee of the Division of Pulmonary and Critical Care of the Department of Medicine.
-The Center obtained accreditation from the American Academy of Sleep Medicine as a comprehensive sleep center since July, 2010.
+All six physicians are staff members at the UTSW Clinical Center for Sleep and Breathing Disorders (CCSBD) at UH-Clements, which is a hospital-based facility directed by Dr. Won Lee of the Division of Pulmonary and Critical Care of the Department of Internal Medicine.
+The Center has been accredited by the American Academy of Sleep Medicine as a comprehensive sleep center since July, 2010.
 The CCSBD is undergoing remodeling for a significant increase in the size of the clinic and laboratory.
-The physicians see outpatients for consultation and ongoing care for the full range of sleep disorders, and interpret sleep studies performed in the 6 bed sleep laboratory, which performs approximately 130 studies per month.
+The physicians see outpatients for consultation and ongoing care for the full range of sleep disorders, and interpret sleep studies performed in the 6 bed sleep laboratory, which performs approximately 120 studies per month.
 The demand for sleep medicine consultation and specialty care has grown steadily since the center opened in 2007.
 Internal Medicine and Neurology are recruiting additional sleep medicine physicians to join the faculty and expand the Center staff.
 Residents and fellows are encouraged to spend an elective month seeing patients and reading polysomnograms at the CCSBD.